stqry/memcacheha/README.md

 have acknowledged or timed out.
 Reads are performed from at least n/2 nodes where n is the total number of currently healthy nodes - if at least one node returns data, items are (transparently) written to nodes with missing data.

+## Caveat

+MemcacheHA is incompatible with standard memcache clients (including [gomemcache](https://github.com/bradfitz/gomemcache)) working with the same cluster.
+This is because memcache does not return the expiry time of a key along with the data.
+To work around the problem, memcache transparently prepends every key value with 8 bytes: a protocol identitifer ( 0xfd, 0x37, 0xd3, 0x1b ) and a big-endian 32 bit value representing the absolute UNIX time of expiry.
+Standard memcache clients reading keys set by memcacheha will return this extra data inline.

 ## Autodiscovery

 Nodes are discovered through [NodeSource](./node_source.go)s - currently, two are available: